Ooh-LaLa/slot-machine/README.md

 ## Game Play:

 Press the Spin-2-Win button to win imaginary ca$h.
 There are five possible winning combinations.
+Costs $1 per spin.
 Get three of a kind to score some cash.
 If you run out of money, refresh the page to play again.

 Enjoy!!

 ## Technologies Used: